Codesai/website/_posts/2017-08-20-cop-builders-and-fluid-interfaces.md

 <script src="https://gist.github.com/trikitrok/168c5a69b6faf8443789d5f7c9a5a75b.js"></script>

 This is [Mockito](http://site.mockito.org/)'s way of defining a stub.
-It's using a *fluent interface* which again is highly expressive and avoids CoP.
+It's another example of using a *fluent interface* which again produces highly expressive code and avoids CoP.

 ### Summary.
 We started seeing how, in languages that don't allow *named parameters*, we can remove CoP by applying the *Introduce Parameter Object* refactoring and how the resulting code was much less expressive than the one using the *Introducing Named Parameters* refactoring.
 Then we saw how we can leverage *fluent interfaces* to remove CoP while writing high expressive code, mention internal DSLs and show you how this technique is more common that one can think at first but examining a small piece of code.